 “Continuing the Legacy”

 The mission of the Society in 2020 is Inspiring historical record-keeping to preserve our times.
+Watch for details as our work with individuals and groups unfolds.

 A History of Kershaw County